arduino/arduino-lint/docs/CONTRIBUTING.md

 - <a id="breaking"></a> If the PR contains a breaking change, please start the commit message and PR title with the string **[breaking]**.
 Don't forget to describe in the PR description what changes users might need to make in their workflow or application due to this PR.
-A breaking change is a change that forces users to change their command-line invocations or parsing of the JSON formatted output when upgrading from an older version of arduino-lint.
+A breaking change is a change that forces users to change their command-line invocations or parsing of the JSON formatted output when upgrading from an older version of Arduino Lint.
 - PR titles indirectly become part of the CHANGELOG so it's crucial to provide a good record of **what** change is being made in the title; **why** it was made will go in the PR description, along with [a link to a GitHub issue](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)